University of Exeter SafePod

 Access Policy

 On arrival at St Luke's Campus, please phone the SafePod mobile on 07814 819064 or meet the co-ordinator outside the main entrance doors to St Luke's Library.
+If you are a member of the University please swipe in at the main entrance and report to the enquiry desk on Level 0.

 Accessibility

 On arrival at St Luke's Campus, please phone the SafePod mobile on 07814 819064 or meet the co-ordinator outside the main entrance doors to St Luke's Library.
+There is a ramp at the main entrance and another at the Fire Exit from the SafePod room.

 Lone Working Policy

 There is no lone working policy.
 Use of this SafePod is unsupervised.
-There is a panic alarm within the SafePod and researchers can call the SafePod Coordinator at any time.
+There is a panic alarm within the SafePod and researchers can call the SafePod Coordinator mobile at any time.

 The University of Exeter combines world-class research with excellent student satisfaction, from our campuses in the South West of England, in Exeter and Cornwall.
 We are one of the very few universities to be both a member of the Russell Group and have a Gold award from the Teaching Excellence Framework (TEF), evidence of our established international reputation for excellence in both teaching and research.
 Our success is built on a strong partnership with our students and a clear focus on high performance.